manan-m-shah/joks/README.md

 ## Contributing

-Thank you for considering contributing to joks!
+Thank you for considering contributing to `joks` !
 At this time, I am not accepting contributions, but I hope to in the near future.
 Please check back later for updates on how to contribute.

 ## License

-Joks is licensed under the [MIT license](LICENSE).
+`joks` is licensed under the [MIT license](LICENSE).